Alex North

-Early life
+Early life and education

 North was born Isadore Soifer in Chester, Pennsylvania, to Jewish parents Jesse and Beila (Bessie).
 They had emigrated from the Russian Empire to the U.S. around 1906.
-Jesse was originally from Bila Tserkva and Bessie from Odessa (both cities are now in Ukraine).
-In Chester, Jesse worked as a blacksmith and skilled mechanic, and Bessie ran a small grocery store.
-In 1915, Jesse died on the operating table during surgery for appendicitis, leaving Bessie with financial hardships.
+His father was originally from Bila Tserkva and his mother from Odessa (both cities are now in Ukraine).
+In Chester, his father worked as a blacksmith and skilled mechanic, and his mother ran a small grocery store.
+In 1915 his father died on the operating table during surgery for appendicitis, leaving his mother with financial hardships.
 In the late 1920s, Isadore's older brother Jacob began writing articles for radical labor publications.
 To shield his family from political peril, Jacob adopted the pseudonym "Joseph North".
 Soon the family followed his lead, and Isadore Soifer became Alex North.